mhcurylo/labtor/presentation.md

 - Use immutable data structures - no hidden outputs!
 - Do not assign - evaluate - no opportunity for mutations!
 - Do not use statements - evaluate - less side effects!
-- Do not use loops - loops use assignments and mutations
+- Do not use loops - loops use assignments and mutations!
 - Overuse final, const - no reassignment!

 ## What can it give:

-- make function sigantures great again
+- Make function sigantures great again!
-- easier function composition
+- Easier function composition
-- creating customized methods by currying lambdas and composing functions
+- Creating customized methods by currying lambdas and composing functions
-- shorter, more reusable and easier to test code
+- Shorter, more reusable and easier to test code

+## A lot of freebees!

+'Free' as in 'free theorems'.

+For example:

+GIVEN a function

+    f: [a] -> a
+AND a list of a

+    ls: [a]
+WHEN a function g is

+    g: a -> b

+THEN for any a and b

+    f (map g ls) == g (f ls)
 # Comparing Haskell to java.
 How to calculate the count of all words in a string?

 ## Step one.
 Make a list of all words.
 Haskell way: